Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What is driving property prices up or down in Davao City as of 2026?

-As of early 2026, the top three factors driving property prices in Davao City are infrastructure improvements that reduce travel time, the city's role as Mindanao's regional hub for jobs and services, and a stable macroeconomic environment with manageable inflation.
+As of early 2026, the top three factors driving property prices in Davao City are the city's role as Mindanao's economic hub, ongoing road infrastructure improvements including the bypass project, and the relatively stable financing environment following BSP's rate cycle.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Davao City here.